shebeolga/shebeolga/README.md

 <a target="_blank" href="https://github-readme-medium-recent-article.vercel.app/medium/@shebeolga/1"><img src="https://github-readme-medium-recent-article.vercel.app/medium/@shebeolga/1" alt="Recent Article 1">

+I'm looking for a job where I can use my development and communication skills to make something significant and useful for others.

 <!--
 **shebeolga/shebeolga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.